loopdash/loopdash/src/glossary/theme-options.md

 title: Theme Options - Loopdash
 h1: Theme Options
 h2: What does it mean?
-summary: Theme Options are a set of customizable settings that allow users to modify the appearance and functionality of a WordPress theme without having to modify the code.
+description: Theme Options are a set of customizable settings that allow users to modify the appearance and functionality of a WordPress theme without having to modify the code.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly